-- a group work during the semester (30% of CIVL4120 subject), and - some individual examination at the end of semester examination.
+- a group work during the semester (40% of CIVL4120 subject), and - some individual examination at the end of semester examination.

-During the semester, the students will work in groups of 7-9 people.
-The groups will be finalised no later than Thursday 11 August before 10:00.
-Three to four sites will be investigated at the locations listed in Table 1-1.
+During the semester, the students will work in groups of 4 people.
+The groups will be finalised no later than Wednesday 9 August before 09:50.
+Two sites will be investigated at the locations listed in Table 1-1.
 This gives room for personal preference in the choice of group number (i.e. site number).

 Each student has the responsibility to examine the list of sites (Table 1-1, Fig. 1-1 & 1-2), to find his/her preferred group and to sign up in this group.
-(The composition of a group shall remain un-changed after Thursday 11 August, unless exceptional considerations after discussion with and approval by Prof CHANSON.)
+The composition of a group shall remain un-changed after Wednesday 9 August, unless exceptional considerations after discussion with and approval by Prof CHANSON.